CS5008-Khoury/Project-Fib-Comparison/instructions/README.md

 * Conclusions / Reflection - Mainly a reflection / lessons learned, but ties up your final report with the key takeaway experiences.

-> We don't have a specific format for references, but if you use references which most of you will have a least one make sure to include them!
+> We ask that you use the ACM Format for references as you have used in your previous assignments.

 ## 📝 Grading Rubric
 For this assignment, you will *submit* to canvas by providing a link to your github classroom repository (there is no gradescope submission).